 Goal: To provide case management services for older adults of the greatest economic and social need to ensure access to vital services in the community.
-Support older adults to ensure that they can continue to remain safely in their own home by avoiding premature institutionalization.
+Support older adults to prevent premature institutionalize so they may continue to remain safely in their own home.

-Objective 3.1 Projected Start and Title IIIB Funded Update Status 2 Sourcewise will provide case management services available in Morgan Hill, San Martin and Gilroy End Dates PD or C 1 to older adults with limited English proficiency, including older adults who are most likely to be isolated, and those with reduced access to resources due to disabilities. ⊠2020-2021 □Yes ⊠2021-2022 ⊠No Through a strategic partnership with the Gilroy □2022-2023 Senior Center, Sourcewise will increase accessibility of case management services by having a paid bilingual Case Manager on-site for 12-15 hours a week. □2023-2024 In an effort to ensure the most vulnerable populations in the southern cities of Santa Clara County connect with services, Sourcewise will actively network with other community-based organizations and senior housing facilities to provide in-person case management services at those sites.
-(Reference Section 8-1d, 4, 5, 6)
+Objective 3.1 Sourcewise will provide case management services available in Morgan Hill, San Martin and Gilroy Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 to older adults with limited English proficiency, including older adults who are most likely to be ⊠2020-2021 □Yes 10 isolated, and those with reduced access to resources due to disabilities. ⊠2021-2022 ⊠No Through a strategic partnership with the Gilroy ⊠2022-2023 Senior Center, as well as other Community Based Organizations, Sourcewise will increase accessibility of case management services by having a paid bilingual Case Manager on-site for 12-15 hours a week.
+2023-2024 In an effort to ensure the most vulnerable populations in the southern cities of Santa Clara County connect with services, Sourcewise will continue to actively network with other community-based organizations and senior housing facilities to provide in-person case management services at those sites.
+(Reference Section 8-1d, 4, 5, 6) (Neterence Section 0-10, 4, 5, 0)